 Although Molly fish are omnivorous, meaning they eat a wide variety of foods.
 Although they have a diverse diet, they do not eat much of it.
 To avoid further complications, make sure you do not overfeed the fish.

 When it comes to feeding your pet fish, you should stick to a routine.
-Like all other fish, Mollies will keep eating and may lead to overeating, which can make them sick.
+Like all other fish, Mollies will keep eating which may lead to overeating, which can make them sick.

 So, when it comes to feeding your molly, the best rule is never to feed them more than they can consume in five minutes.